-For years, our Music Committee has been searching far and wide to invite unique and talented musicians to perform at ArtStart on the indoor or outdoor stage.
+Our Music Committee searches far and wide to invite unique and talented musicians to perform at ArtStart on the indoor or outdoor stages.

 Co-hosted by WXPR, Local.
 Public.
 Radio